rsveldema/dist_build/README.md

 To make the work distribution fair over the machines, we perform work-stealing.
 The jobQueue machine maintains a queue of compiles yet-to-do.
-Each worker, once idle, asks the JobQueue manage for work.
-It then fetches the command line to execute (here 'gcc -c fileX.c').
+Each worker, once idle, asks the JobQueue manage for work (the workers otherwise poll the syncer for new work) It then fetches the command line to execute (here 'gcc -c fileX.c').